 The Brothers Avett

-When the music stops, there’s no place they'd rather be than their N.C. home
+Scott and Seth Avett play some 200 gigs a year, but when the music stops, there’s no place they’d rather be than their North Carolina home

 The road to the Avett brothers’ family home in Concord, North Carolina, snakes through suburbia, passing freshly constructed strip malls and a pristine elementary school.
 But then the pavement gives way to gravel, the trees become thicker, the distance between houses grows longer.
 It’s nearly dark, but in the woods behind a weather-beaten farmhouse, the faint notes of a banjo and a guitar can be heard underneath blissful harmonies.

 Scott and Seth Avett are sitting on wooden boxes, playing a delicate version of “The Weight of Lies” from their 2007 album Emotionalism for a video crew.
 Their playing is gentle, but their voices are forceful, confident; voices that were probably honed from years of picking parties with their family and friends.

 Except they weren’t.
 “Bluegrass was never a part of our upbringing,” says Scott, 34, having changed from his old-time “stage gear” to a comfy gray hoodie and jeans.
 He’s seated at his parents’ kitchen table with his younger brother sipping tea and scarfing down some crackers and cheese.
 “I just did a two-hour drive listening to this great bluegrass station and I didn’t recognize a song,” Seth, 30, adds.
 But over the course of ten years, the Avett Brothers have become the preeminent iconic roots rock act in the country, incorporating elements of punk, folk, country, and yes, bluegrass that transcends the limits of any label or genre.
 The band has gone from playing for ten people in a Greenville, North Carolina, coffeehouse in 2000 to blowing away ten thousand fans at a concert in 2009.